 Make sure you use the restroom while you’re there for an extra surprise!

-Equal parts interesting and creepy, Kidd’s Toy Museum houses a small selection of Frank Kidd’s massive collection of over 15,000 antique toys.
+Equal parts interesting, weird, and creepy, Kidd’s Toy Museum houses a small selection of Frank Kidd’s massive collection of over 15,000 antique toys.
 The toys have been meticulously organized in dozens of glass display cases.
-To gain entrance to the museum knock firmly on the door, wait a bit, knock again a bit louder and hopefully Frank or his assistant, Julie, will come and let you in.
+To gain entrance to the museum you’ll need to knock firmly on the door, wait a bit, knock again a bit louder and hopefully, Frank or his assistant, Julie, will come and let you in.

 Pairings Portland describes itself as “Portland’s weirdest wine shop and bar”.
 How can wine be weird you ask?
 Well, not only do they pair wine with food, but also with astrological signs, tv and movie characters, dog breeds, and songs.
 It’s a fun and approachable way to taste some wine and have some laughs while doing it!

 Pioneer Square is the center of downtown Portland – both physically and socially – and is always full of Portlanders eating lunch, reading, and chatting with friends.
-But what many people (even locals) don’t realize is that the square is also a giant echo chamber.
-If you stand on the inlaid plaque at the center of the amphitheater your voice will be amplified as if you’re speaking through a microphone.
+But what many people (even locals) don’t realize is that the square contains a secret echo chamber.
+If you stand on the inlaid plaque at the center of the amphitheater on the Northwest corner (by the Starbucks) your voice will be amplified as if you’re speaking through a microphone.

 While you are there get your picture with the famous “Allow Me” statue.
 He is more commonly known as “Umbrella Man” and is the most photographed man in Portland.

 Who doesn’t love to smoke a joint right before an aerobics class?
 Well, me, honestly.
 My preference is to devour a bag of Cheetos while watching Keeping up with the Kardashians.
 But if you do actually like to be productive when you’re high, then Mary Jane Fonda is the perfect class for you.
 DM them on Instagram for a class schedule.